Anadromous Fisheries in New Hampshire

 Pictured: Doug Smithwood of the USFWS stocks river herring in the Nashua River.

 In pre-colonial times, anadromous fish (fish that spend their early years in freshwater, migrate to the ocean for a time, and then return to freshwater to spawn), most notably Atlantic salmon, American shad, and river herring (blueback herring and alewives) populated the Merrimack and Connecticut River basins.
 Historic records indicate that Atlantic salmon ascended the mainsteam Connecticut River 400 miles to Beechers Falls, Vermont, while Atlantic salmon in the Merrimack River migrated 180 miles to its headwaters at Profile Lake in Franconia, New Hampshire.
 Although actual numbers of Atlantic salmon in the Merrimack and Connecticut's historical spawning runs are unknown, historical records indicate that they were abundant.

 The first dam on the Connecticut River, constructed in 1798 at Turners Falls, Massachusetts, and the Essex dam in Lawrence, Massachusetts on the Merrimack River denied anadromous fish access to their critical spawning habitat in the upper watersheds.
-Only shad and river herring were able to maintain a remnant population below the dams.
-The Atlantic salmon population in both rivers was extirpated!
+Shad, river herring, and sea lamprey maintained remnant populations below the dams, but the Atlantic salmon population in both rivers was extirpated.

 Current Restoration Program

-- Capture and transport adult shad and river herring from the river and other out of basin sources to increase their populations.
+- Capture and transport adult shad and river herring from within river and other out-of-basin sources to increase their populations.